Something in My House: Production

-Despite the reservations of the label and producers, the track proved to be Dead or Alive's biggest hit in the UK since "Lover Come Back to Me" and was the only single from their third album to earn a UK top 20 placement.
-The song also proved to be the act's final top 40 hit with an original release in the UK, and their last top 20 hit in Australia.
+Despite the reservations of the label and producers, the track proved to be Dead or Alive's biggest hit in the UK since "Lover Come Back to Me" and was the only single from their third album to earn a UK Top 20 placement.
+Jerry Smith of the Music Week magazine described "Something in My House" a "furiously juddering and sluttering high energy dance tune with a very catchy feel", and praised Phil Harding's "vibrant mix".
+The song also proved to be the act's final Top 40 hit with an original release in the UK, and their last Top 20 hit in Australia.

+The album version of the track is the “US Wipe-Out Part 2” 12" remix, extended to over 7 minutes.
+The 7" single contains the song in its original form, but is titled as a "Remix" as it was ultimately released a month after the album.

-A 12" white label mix, known as "Naughty XXX", was released to club DJs, featuring a series of dialogue clips from horror film The Exorcist (1973) - with the track described as "unique" in its capacity as the only example of a "filthy, obscene [and] sexually explicit" Stock Aitken Waterman record.
+Other extended and remixed 12” single versions included the "Flamenco" and "Mortevicar" mixes, in addition to the “US Wipe-Out Part 2”.
+A further 12" white label mix, known as "Naughty XXX", was released to club DJs, featuring a series of dialogue clips from horror film The Exorcist (1973) - with the track described as "unique" in its capacity as the only example of a "filthy, obscene [and] sexually explicit" Stock Aitken Waterman record.